Energy-based, geometric, and compositional formulation of fluid and plasma models: Introduction

 \subsection{Outline}

-\Cref{sec:ephs} provides a practical introduction to the EPHS language, using the example of an ideal barotropic fluid model on a one-dimensional spatial domain. \Cref{sec:ideal-fluid} states the EPHS model of an ideal compressible fluid on a three-dimensional spatial domain, modeled as a Riemannian manifold with boundary. \Cref{sec:nsf} extends the ideal fluid model to a Navier-Stokes-Fourier system by adding thermal conduction and viscosity models. \Cref{sec:em} states a Maxwell model describing the propagation of electromagnetic waves. \Cref{sec:emhd} combines the Navier-Stokes-Fourier system and the Maxwell system into an electro-magneto hydrodynamics (EMHD) model that describes the motion of an electrically-charged fluid interacting with internally generated and externally applied electric and magnetic fields. \Cref{sec:mhd} presents a simplified magneto hydrodynamics (MHD) model assuming that the electric filed evolves much faster than the magnetic field and therefore neglects the former. \Cref{sec:conclusion} concludes with a discussion of the results and future work.
+To get familiar with the EPHS framework, \cref{sec:ephs} considers an ideal barotropic fluid model on a one-dimensional spatial domain. \Cref{sec:ideal-fluid} states the EPHS model of an ideal compressible fluid on a three-dimensional spatial domain, modeled as a Riemannian manifold with boundary. \Cref{sec:nsf} extends the ideal fluid model to a Navier-Stokes-Fourier system by adding thermal conduction and viscosity models. \Cref{sec:em} states a Maxwell model describing the propagation of electromagnetic waves. \Cref{sec:emhd} combines the Navier-Stokes-Fourier system and the Maxwell system into an electro-magneto hydrodynamics (EMHD) model that describes the motion of an electrically-charged fluid interacting with internally generated and externally applied electric and magnetic fields. \Cref{sec:mhd} presents a magneto hydrodynamics (MHD) model that neglects the electric field, assuming that it evolves much faster than the magnetic field. \Cref{sec:conclusion} concludes with a discussion.

-\Cref{sec:geometry} summarizes the exterior calculus formalism that is used in the main text.
-Compared to vector calculus, this approach allows for a coordinate-independent description of spatially-distributed systems, which makes the geometric nature of physical quantities more explicit.
-Moreover, the use of the metric structure of the spatial domain is minimized and made explicit. \Cref{sec:metriplectic} briefly summarizes how EPHS models are related to the metriplectic/GENERIC formalism.
+\Cref{sec:geometry} summarizes the exterior calculus formalism used in the main text. \Cref{sec:metriplectic} summarizes how EPHS models are related to the metriplectic or GENERIC formalism.